-False Hawaii Missile Alert Sent After Drill Recording Said 'This Is Not A Drill'
+Worker Who Sent Hawaii False Alert Thought Missile Attack Was Imminent

 It took until 8:20 a.m. for the agency to post to its Twitter and Facebook accounts that there was no missile threat to Hawaii.
 The governor didn't retweet that notice of no threat until 8:24 a.m. — a delay Ige attributed to not knowing his Twitter password.

-And it took even longer to issue a correction through the emergency alert system: That correction wasn't sent until 8:45, a full 38 minutes since it had sent the false alert.
+And it took even longer to issue a correction through the emergency alert system: That correction wasn't sent until 8:45, a full 38 minutes after it had sent the false alert.

-In remarks at the FCC's open meeting on Tuesday about the false alert, FCC attorney advisor James Wiley said the worker who transmitted the alert has refused to speak with the commission.
+In remarks at the FCC's open meeting on Tuesday about the false alert, FCC attorney adviser James Wiley said the worker who transmitted the alert has refused to speak with the commission.
 But Wiley said that the Hawaii Emergency Management Agency gave the commission information from a written statement by the worker made shortly after the incident, which has helped the FCC in its investigation of what went wrong.

 "Because we've not been able to interview the day shift warning officer who transmitted the false alert," said Wiley, "we're not in a position to fully evaluate the credibility of their assertion that they believed there was an actual missile threat and intentionally sent the live alert (as opposed to believing that it was a drill and accidentally sending out the live alert).
 But it is worth noting that they accurately recalled after the event that the announcement did say 'This is not a drill.' "

-The FCC public safety bureau attributed the false alert to a combination of human error and inadequate safeguards: There was no procedure in place to prevent a single person from mistakenly sending a missile alert to the state of Hawaii, nor a procedure for recalling a false alert.
+The FCC public safety bureau attributed the false alert to a combination of human error and inadequate safeguards: There was no procedure in place to prevent a single person from mistakenly sending a missile alert to the state of Hawaii nor was there a procedure for recalling a false alert.

-Since the debacle, HI-EMA has implemented new safeguards.
+Since the debacle, the state emergency agency has implemented new safeguards.
 Two credentialed warning officers must validate every alert and test.
 Supervisors must receive advance notice of all drills.
 It has created a template for correcting false alerts.

 And the agency has stopped running ballistic missile defense drills entirely, until its own investigation is complete.